Be the next featured architect in our “Behind the Building” series! Click here to find out how.

 Manufactured by Komatsu Seiren

 The upper portion of the building is capped by a green hip roof which seems to meld into the surrounding foliage.
-This lush rooftop, although intended to be a nod to the thatched roofs of Ancient Japan, was made possible by an innovative system of ceramic foam panels.
+This lush rooftop, although intended to be a nod to the thatched roofs of Ancient Japan, relies on an innovative system of ceramic foam panels.
 In addition to supporting the growth of sedum, these porous panels reduce rainwater runoff and provide the building with an extra layer of insulation.

 Manufactured by Alpine Boulder Company

 The same level of craftsmanship is present on the interior of the buildings.
 In the main lobby, for instance, visitors are greeted by a staircase of floating wood treads which doubles as seating for performances and lectures.
 The perimeter of the space is defined by slats of Port Orford Cedar, a sustainably harvested wood with a natural ginger fragrance.
-To the rear, a wall clad in roughhewn chestnut conceals an entry door whose textured surface was created using a traditional Japanese tool, known as a chona.
+To the rear, an entry door is concealed in a wall of roughhewn chestnut whose textured surface was created using a traditional Japanese tool, known as a chona.

 Manufactured by Takumi Company